johann-solo/oliveandmango.github.io/site/content/blog/2019-01-08-chocolate-hazelnut-florentine-cookies.md

 6. In a food processor, pulse the hazelnuts until they are the texture of corse cornmeal.
 Do not over process or you will end up with hazelnut butter.
 7. Melt the butter in a small sauce pan over low heat.
 8. Add the sugar, flour and salt and stir just until the sugar is completely incorporated.
-9. Add the ground almonds and then the milk and continue to stir until well combined and the mixture thickens a bit.
+9. Add the ground hazelnuts and then the milk and continue to stir until well combined and the mixture thickens a bit.
 10. Remove from heat and let the mixture cool for 1 minute.
 11. Using a tsp (I like to use an actual measuring spoon to keep the cookies consistent in size), drop the batter onto the baking sheets leaving room between (at least 3 inches apart as they will spread quite a lot).
 There will be 6 cookies in each baking sheet.
 If the batter gets to stiff at any point pop the sauce pan back on low heat for a minute to warm it slightly and soften it.
 12. Place both baking sheets in the oven and bake until golden brown, approx 6-8 minutes, rotating the baking sheets halfway through baking.